abonzini/ODLBoardGame/CardResources/CardData/readme.md

     When looking for entities on a lane, the system traverses the lane in order determined by $n$ sign.
     In case of multiple entities in the same position, the unit that was played first is targeted first.

 - ```SUMMON_UNIT``` Summons a unit in a desired lane or set of lanes.
-Multiple units may be summoned if multiple lanes are defined, and/or if there's multiple references.
+Multiple units may be summoned if there's multiple references.
 This allows crazy effects like *"When a unit dies, play a skeleton in the opponent's side"* or "Play a shadow demon for every unit the opponent has in the same lane".

     Parameters:
     - ```TargetPlayer``` is the player who will own the unit (relative to reference entity)
-    - ```EffectLocation``` is one or more lane targets where the card(s) will be summoned
+    - ```EffectLocation``` is the location where the card(s) will be summoned w.r.t. to each reference on the reference list
     - ```Input``` will contain the card number of the unit summoned

 - ```MODIFIER``` A mathematical operation, where an Output is changed, using the Input and an operation.